fefelbrn/Resume_optimizer/README.md

 1. **User uploads CV and job description** → Files are parsed and text is extracted
 2. **Skills are automatically extracted** → Both CV and job description skills are identified
-3. **Skills are matched** → System identifies matches, gaps, and interesting skills
+3. **Skills are matched** → System identifies matches, gaps, and interesting skills using RAG and cosine similarity
-4. **User requests CV optimization** → CV Optimization Agent runs the 5-step workflow
+4. **User requests CV optimization** → CV Optimization Agent runs the 7-step workflow with RAG:
+   - CV and JD are vectorized and indexed
+   - Semantic search retrieves most relevant chunks
+   - Skills are compared using embeddings
+   - CV is optimized with RAG context
 5. **Optimized CV is generated** → User can review and download
+6. **Execution logs are available** → User can view detailed logs including:
+   - Graph visualization of the LangGraph workflow
+   - RAG vectorization details (chunks, similarity scores)
+   - Skills matching statistics (match rate vs similarity score)
+   - Agent execution steps
-6. **User can request adjustments** → Assistant Agent uses tools to make changes
+7. **User can request adjustments** → Assistant Agent uses tools to make changes
-7. **Conversation history is maintained** → Assistant remembers context across requests
+8. **Conversation history is maintained** → Assistant remembers context across requests

 ## Technology Stack